Barnyard Farm Party Cake it Pretty

 It went down a treat with everyone, and dare I say, better than cake that gets left over on most of our parties! :)

-I then served it onto a rustic cake stand, and added a printable birthday banner from the Barnyard Birthday Collection and some gingham ribbon to match! :)
+I then served it onto a rustic cake stand, and added a printable birthday banner from the Barnyard Birthday Collection ! :)